-The proposed algorithm should be evaluated on a different dataset to obtain an accurate and comprehensive overview of the method.
-30% of the data were considered for testing and evaluating the proposed method, while 70% were allocated for training the algorithm and finding the optimal values in SVR.
+The proposed algorithm should be evaluated on a different data set to obtain an accurate and appropriate overview of the proposed method.
+30% of the data was considered for testing and evaluating the proposed method, and 70% was allocated for training the proposed algorithm and locating the optimal values in SVR.
 Simulation experiments have been performed using the proposed PSO-SVR method.
 At first, the proposed model completes the learning by using the data set of the training section.
-They are validated using the test data set to check the accuracy of the prediction models used.
+And they are validated using the test data set to check the accuracy of the prediction models used.
 The main criterion in this work is prediction accuracy.